KrishnaVishwakarma1595/front-end-mentor/README.md

 # Frontend Mentor

-This is my alltogether repo for all my frontend mentor chanllenges.
+This is my alltogether repo for all my frontend mentor challenges.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents